wlcg-soc-wg/pocketsoc/README.md

 ## Quickstart

+The individual steps and scripts used in this guide will be explored in more detail elsewhere.

 - Clone repo
-- Inside repo, run `configure.sh` to
+- Inside repo, run `./pocketsoc_start_local` to
 	- pull in submodules
+	  - docker-elk
+	  - elastiflow
+	  - misp-docker
 	- set up the networking
-	- patch the misp-web Dockerfile to personalise our instance
+	- patch the misp-web Dockerfile to personalise our instance and deploy other minor changes
 	- set up the Docker volumes for the submodules
 		- misp-web
 		- misp-db
 		- elasticsearch
 		- logstash
 		- kibana
-- Run `docker-compose up`
+		- elastiflow
+    - build the docker images
-- Build will take some time initially if starting from scratch
+      - this will take some time initially if starting from scratch
 - Following build, containers will be automatically started
 - Visit `127.0.0.1:8040` to see MISP login page
 	  - Log in with `admin@admin.test:admin` and change password